formstamp/formstamp/README.md

     `npm bin`/grunt watch # Then start watching changes node server.js 17405 # Run server at port 17405

-Now point your browser to http://localhost:17405/ and you'll see FormStamp's demo page.
+Now, point your browser to http://localhost:17405/ and you'll see FormStamp's demo page.

 NOTE: This commands add `nvm` command to `.bash_profile`.
 It may not